Brian-McG/OpenGL-Basics/README.md

 Normal mapping is **off** by default for the **F16**.

 ### Lighting
+Three lights are included.<br>
-Two lights are included, they both start at (0, 0, 10).
-The red light rotates about the y-axis.
-The green light rotates about the x axis;
+The green light rotates about the x axis and starts at (0, 0, 10).<br>
-When they are both near the same location they should produce a yellow color.
+The red light rotates about the y-axis and starts at (0, 0, 10).<br>
+The blue light rotates about the z-axis and starts at (-10, 0, 0).<br>
+The colors should combine when multiple lights fall on the same spot.

 ### To Run this program in Qt Creator
 Simply open the project and click run.